 A self-awareness of emotions in cats is not proven yet.
 However, they can recognize emotions across species, that is, human emotions and gestures.

 Charles Darwin studied emotions more than a hundred years ago and predicted that emotional exchange works way better than verbal interaction.
-His viewpoint is that “verbal channel, language, is a relatively poor medium for expressing the quality, intensity and nuancing of emotion and affect in different social situations…[and] the face is thought to have primacy in signaling affective information.”
+His viewpoint is that “verbal channel, language, is a relatively poor medium for expressing the quality, intensity and nuancing of emotion and affect in different social situations…[and] the face is thought to have primacy in signaling effective information.”
 (1, 2)

 Management of Emotions in Cats: